DilipManjunatha/DilipManjunatha/README.md

 - 👋 Hi, I’m @DilipManjunatha
-- 👀 I’m interested in Traveling, Music, Dance
+- 👀 I’m interested in Life and Eternal truth...
-- 🌱 I’m currently learning k8s
+- 🌱 I’m currently learning k8s, go and art of building scalable application.

 <!---
 DilipManjunatha/DilipManjunatha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.